-14. On completing the requisite number of terms, a student who has satisfied the Examiners for Conditions. the LL.M.
+14. On completing the requisite number of terms, a student who has satisfied the Examiners for conditions. the LL.M.
 Examination shall be entitled to proceed to the LL.M.
 Degree; provided that, if the student's course of study for the LL.M.
 Examination has included any term needed for the B.A.
-Degree, and if the student elects to proceed to the latter degree, he or she shall not be eligible also to proceed to the LL.M.
-Degree.
+Degree, and if the student elects to proceed to the latter degree, they shall not be eligible also to proceed to the LL.M.